 - Change the batteries if the monitor is blank.
 If the digital monitor is scrambled, the thermostat could need to be replaced.

 - Make sure the control is on “heat” instead of “off” or “cool.”

 - Make certain the program is showing the right day and time and is programmed to “run.”
 If you’re having trouble getting out of the setting, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will make the heater to turn on if thermostat scheduling is an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than the temperature of the room.